qnarch/TetrisSlinger-docs/tetrislib.rst

       Sets the active shape given a string.

-      :param str shape: The block shape as a string.
+      :param str shape: The shape as a string.

    .. py:method:: setActiveShape(shape)

       Sets the active shape given a :py:class:`Shape`.

-      :param Shape shape: The shape which the Board should use as an active block.
+      :param Shape shape: The shape which the Board should use as an active shape.

    .. py:method:: rotateActive